-Step 4: If we say no to your fast appeal, your case will automatically go on to the next level of the appeals process.
+Step 4: If we say no to your fast appeal, your case will automatically go on to the next

-• To make sure we were following all the rules when we said no to your fast appeal, we are required to send your appeal to the "Independent Review Organization."
+To make sure we were following all the rules when we said no to your fast appeal, we are required to send your appeal to the "Independent Review Organization."
 When we do this, it means that you are automatically going on to Level 2 of the appeals process.